Senate health bill clears test vote, aided by McCain

 Trump had kept up the pressure on GOP lawmakers, tweeting that "After 7 years of talking, we will soon see whether or not Republicans are willing to step up to the plate!"
 He added: "ObamaCare is torturing the American People.
 The Democrats have fooled the people long enough.
 Repeal or Repeal & Replace!
 I have pen in hand."

 McConnell's original bill would abolish much of Obama's law, eliminating its tax penalties on people not buying policies, cutting Medicaid, eliminating its tax boosts on medical companies and providing less generous health care subsidies for consumers.
-But at least a dozen GOP senators have openly said they oppose or criticized the measure, which McConnell has revised as he's hunted Republican support.
+But at least a dozen GOP senators have openly said they oppose or criticized the measure, which McConnell revised as he's hunted Republican support.

-While it had long seemed headed toward defeat, Republicans have begun showing glimmers of optimism.
-Senators and aides said talks were continuing that might win over enough Republicans to commence debate.

-In one sign of progress, conservative Sen. Rand Paul, R-Ky., said he would support commencing debate.
+For the time being, he won over Sen. Rand Paul, R-Ky., who backed starting debate.
 He said McConnell told him the Senate would debate Paul's proposal to scuttle much of Obama's law and give Congress two years to enact a replacement -- an amendment that seemed certain to lose.

 Moderates also were seeking additional money for states that would be hurt by cuts in Medicaid, the health insurance program for the poor, the disabled and nursing home patients.
 Conservatives wanted a vote on a proposal by Ted Cruz, R-Texas, letting insurers offer bare-bones policies with low premiums, which would be illegal under Obama's law.

 With leaders still struggling to line up enough votes to approve a wide-ranging overhaul of Obama's law, there was talk of trying to pass a narrow bill -- details still unclear -- so House-Senate bargainers could craft a compromise.
-That, too, was encountering problems.

 The Associated Press contributed to this report.